Availability

 if you use scons to build simuPOP.

-Python will build and install simuPOP to a local directory such as /home/me/PythonModules/python2.x/lib/site-packages.
-You then need to tell Python where to look for simuPOP modules, using environment variable PYTHONPATH.
-For linux bash, the syntax is
+.
+You then need to tell Python where to look for simuPOP modules, using environment variable PYTHONPATH

 > PYTHONPATH=/home/me/PythonModules/python2.x/lib/site-packages > export PYTHONPATH